 Carondelet Community Betterment Federation Website, Carondelet Historical Society Website, City of St Louis Website

-Carondelet Branch Public Library, City Landmark, built 1908 Link
+Lyle Mansion in Carondelet Park, City Landmark, built c.
+1850 Link